Common Causes of Calibration Failure in Candela Laser Systems

 What Calibration Failure Means

+During startup or mode preparation, a Candela laser system checks if output and feedback conditions are within acceptable limits.
 If the system detects abnormal energy output, unstable feedback, temperature problems, or related operating issues, calibration may fail.

-Common signs include:
+Common signs of calibration failure include:

-startup does not complete properly
+Startup does not complete properly.

-a calibration-related error appears
+A calibration-related error appears.

-one mode or wavelength is affected more than another
+One mode or wavelength is affected more than another.

-the problem is worse on cold startup
+The problem is worse on cold startup.

-the machine performs better after warming up
+The machine performs better after warming up.

 Common Causes of Calibration Failure in a Candela Laser